sinamics/ztnet/README.md

         - subnet: 172.31.255.0/29
 ```

-To launch Next ZTNet, execute the following command in your `docker-compose.yml` directory:
+To launch ZTNET, execute the following command in your `docker-compose.yml` directory:

 `docker-compose up -d`

 This action pulls necessary images, initializes the containers, and activates the services.
-Visit `http://localhost:3000` to access the Next ZTNet web interface.
+Visit `http://localhost:3000` to access the ZTNET web interface.

 ### ⚠️ Important: The first registered user automatically gains admin privileges.